favouradjenuvurhe/winpay-developer-profile/README.md

 ---

 > “Nigeria has the talent.
-We’re not just users — we’re builders.” – *FavourDRE*
+We’re not just users — we’re builders.” – *Favour*

 ---